UniversalDependencies/docs/_sl/dep/acl.md

 acl(tisto,zapustili)
 ~~~

-The relation is also used for optional depictives.
-The adjective is taken to modify the nominal of which it provides a secondary predication.
-In contrast to the obligatory predicatives ([`xcomp`]()), optional depictives can be omitted without the clause becoming ungrammatical, only its meaning changes.
-In such cases, the adjective is taken to modify the nominal of which it provides a secondary predication.
+The `acl` relation is currently also used for **optional depicatives**, where the adjective is taken to modify the nominal of which it provides a [secondary predication](https://universaldependencies.org/u/overview/complex-syntax.html#secondary-predicates).
+However, in line with recent [changes in the general UD guidelines](https://universaldependencies.org/changes.html#optional-depictives), such constructions should be reanalyzed as adverbial clause modifiers ([advcl]()) in the future, as there is no longer a need to distinguish between optional predicatives with (`acl`) and without (`advcl`) overt nominal heads.

 ~~~ sdparse
 Lase je imela pristrižene .